dlccyes/CollegeNotes/NTUNotes/Junior/Computer Networks.md

 	- 還沒收斂就有 packet 進來
 	- can't stabilize
 	- don't know the route is through who
+	- solution: poisoned reversed
+		- notify others when a link is off
+		- but won't solve the count to infinity problem resulted from increasing edge cost

 #### intra-AS routing - OSPF
 - autonomous systems, AS i.e. domains